-This cheat sheet will be updated regularly to reflect news and tips about macOS Mojave.
+This cheat sheet will be updated regularly to reflect Apple news and tips about macOS Mojave.

 What is macOS Mojave?

-macOS Mojave (officially deemed version 10.14) is the 15th major release of macOS (formerly known as OS X), Apple's desktop operating system for its lineup of computer devices.
-Apple continues to derive its core OS from Unix, while adding many new features to augment the existing framework of services that users have come to know and love.
+macOS Mojave (officially deemed version 10.14) is the 15th major release of macOS (formerly known as Mac OS X), Apple’s dynamic desktop operating system for its lineup of computer devices.
+Apple continues to derive its core OS from Unix, while adding many new features to augment the existing framework of services that mac users have come to know and love.
+Mojave is no longer supported by Apple.

 - 2 GB of memory